 Access to Data

-Hennepin County can provide faculty and students access to a wealth of data for research that informs policy recommendations.
-For example, researchers with the College of Education & Human Development combined and analyzed data from three early childhood programs to identify children and families that could benefit from follow-ups or referrals.
-In another example, the Robina Institute of Criminal Law and Criminal Justice analyzed the conditions and outcomes for county residents on probation to help determine if probation conditions appropriately matched people's risk and needs.
+Hennepin County may provide faculty and students access to a wealth of data for research that informs policy recommendations.
+For example, one project analyzed data from early childhood programs to identify children and families that would benefit from follow-ups and referrals.
+In another example, faculty analyzed outcomes for county residents on probation to help determine if probation conditions appropriately matched people's risk and needs.

 Ready to partner?
 Visit the Collaborations page for more details.